The Extraordinary Histories Of 9 Lost Cities And How They Were Finally Rediscovered

 The city’s strategic position along ancient trade routes connecting Arabia, Egypt, and the Mediterranean made it a crucial commercial crossroads where frankincense, myrrh, spices, and other valuable goods exchanged hands.

-The Nabataean empire fell to the Romans in 106 C.E., and as they were absorbed into the Roman Empire, Petra became unimportant.
-The sprawling Roman Empire had plenty of trading hubs of its own, and as people left Petra behind, it slowly fell into decay.
-Earthquakes in the region caused further damage to the cliff-embedded city, and over time, the world gradually seemed to forget about Petra altogether.
+The Nabataean Kingdom fell to the Romans in 106 C.E., and as the civilization was absorbed into the Roman Empire, Petra became unimportant.
+The Romans already had plenty of trading hubs of their own, and as people left Petra behind, it slowly fell into decay.
+Earthquakes in the region further damaged the cliff-embedded city and its intricate water systems, causing even more residents to move elsewhere.
+Over time, the world seemed to forget about Petra altogether.

 Great Temple Of Petra

 Today, Petra stands as Jordan’s most valuable archaeological treasure and tourist attraction.
-In 1985, the Petra Archaeological Park was declared a UNESCO World Heritage Site, and it was named a new wonder of the world in 2007.
+In 1985, it was declared a UNESCO World Heritage Site, and it was named a New Wonder of the World in 2007.

 author